US Air Travel Faces Disruption From Cuts

 The US air travel system faces widespread disruptions if automatic government spending cuts go into effect next week, transportation secretary Ray LaHood said on Friday in an effort to pressure congressional lawmakers to delay the cuts.

-LaHood painted a dismal picture of delayed and cancelled flights, shuttered control towers and airports, and irate air travelers from coast to coast if across-the-board spending cuts are allowed to take place under the process known as sequestration.
+LaHood painted a dismal picture of delayed and cancelled flights, shuttered control towers and airports, and irate air travellers from coast to coast if across-the-board spending cuts are allowed to take place under the process known as sequestration.

 "Flights to major cities like New York, Chicago and San Francisco and others could experience delays of up to 90 minutes during peak hours," he told reporters at the White House.
 "Delays in these major airports will ripple across the country."

-About USD$85 billion in cuts are due to be applied across government programs on March 1 unless lawmakers act.
+About USD$85 billion in cuts are due to be applied across government programmes on March 1 unless lawmakers act.
 The cuts were designed to be so onerous they would force a compromise over a broader deficit reduction package, but this has proved elusive.

 President Obama has urged Congress to postpone the cuts for several months to let the White House and congressional Republicans hammer out a deficit-cutting deal.
 The president has given a series of speeches, echoed by his staff, stressing the economic damage the cuts would cause.